Bing Bang Boom (song)

 "Bing Bang Boom" is a song written by Hugh Prestwood, and recorded by American country music band Highway 101.
-It was released in April 1991 as the first single and title track from their album Bing Bang Boom.
-The song reached number 14 on the Billboard Hot Country Singles & Tracks chart in June 1991.
+It was released in April 1991 as the first single and title track from their album of the same name.
+The song reached No. 14 on the Billboard Hot Country Singles & Tracks chart in June 1991.

 Music video

-The music video was directed by Gerry Wenner/Michael Salomon and premiered in 1991.
+The music video was co-directed by Gerry Wenner and Michael Salomon, and premiered in 1991.